techsemicolon/python-fabric-ec2-aws/README.md

 ## Extending :

-Feel free to add new commands to `fabfile.py` as it is very straight forward.
+Feel free to add new commands to `fabfile.py` as per yoru preference.